 How Is ETT® Different Than EMDR?

-Dr. Steven Vazquez explains the distinctions between these often-compared but different modalities.
+Dr. Steven Vazquez explains the distinctions between these often-compared but distinct modalities.

 What-is-ETT.jpg